How to Use SSH with Linux and Mac on Azure

 - .pem file are required to create VMs using the classic portal. .pem files are also supported in classic deployments that use the Azure CLI.

-Azure requires ssh-rsa format key files of 2048 bits or the equivalent .pem files, depending upon your scenario.
-If you already have such files, pass the public key file when creating your Azure VM.
+If you already have SSH keys, pass the public key file when creating your Azure VM.

 If you need to create the files: